UpFault/UpFault/README.md

 ## 🚀 Active Projects

-- **DisturbingBridge** - VelocityBridge between Hypixel and the Disturbing Discord Server
+- **DisturbingBridge** - DisturbingBridge between Hypixel and the Disturbing Discord Server
 - **DisturbingAPI** - API for storing player data related to DisturbingBridge
 - **DisturbingVerification** - Verification bot for the Disturbing Discord Server